-Do You Know What’s in That Chrome Extension?
+Do You Know What’s in That Browser Extension?

 For starters, remember that extensions are software.
 With any software, you need to take a good look at the download page before installing it onto your device.
 When you see an extension you’re interested in, comb through the description and the preview images: Is the description written well, or poorly with spelling and grammar mistakes?
 Do the images show off what the extension advertises itself to do?